 We also take a look at their symptoms, possible treatments, and prevention methods.

-Tension-type headaches (TTH) are the most common cause of pain in the back of the head.
+Tension or tension-type headaches (TTH) are the most common cause of pain in the back of the head.
 They can last for up to 7 days, but they can also be brief, lasting for as little as 30 minutes.

 The symptoms of a TTH are: